 As his fortune increased, Carnegie established himself as an international celebrity.
 He came to associate with the most eminent political, financial, and intellectual figures of the time, both in the United States and abroad.
 Especially after moving to New York City in 1870, he became a patron of numerous schools, museums, libraries, and churches on both sides of the Atlantic.
 (Though not religious himself, Carnegie adored the hymnody of his youth, and provided some 7,500 organs, free of charge, to congregations around the world.)
 By the time he died in 1919, he is believed to have given away over $350 million.

 Carnegie is best known for the nearly 3,000 public libraries he helped build.
 As a young man in Allegheny City, Carnegie spent most of his evenings at the library of Col. James Anderson, a prosperous local businessman who gave working boys free access to his 1,500-volume library.
 It was clearly a formative experience, and one which he hoped might be of similar benefit to others.
 Starting in 1885, Carnegie began funding the construction of thousands of libraries.
-(The precise number he built is disputed; at the time of his death, the tally stood at 2,811 libraries, roughly two-thirds of which were in the United States.)
+(The precise number he built is disputed; at the time of his death, the tally stood at 2,811 libraries.
 To ensure that communities were equally invested, he would only pay for buildings—and only after local authorities showed him credible plans for acquiring books and hiring staff.

 Other organizations would bear his name, including the Carnegie Relief Fund (for the benefit of injured steelworkers), the Carnegie Dunfermline Trust (to support his hometown), and the Carnegie Trust for the Universities of Scotland (to bolster higher education in his native land).
 Manhattan’s Music Hall was not supposed to bear its patron’s name, but when European notables declined to attend a “music hall,” its benefactor relented and in 1893 the facility was renamed Carnegie Hall.